NomadCode33/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 # West Seattle Light Rail Survey
 In the Survey department, we collected data points for various projects, including infrastructure development, CCTV monitoring in sewers and pipelines, and forest area surveys.
 My role encompassed both fieldwork and office coordination.

+**Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
+However, I can describe the work I did and the process we followed.

 ## How It's Made:

 **Tech used:** Trimble S/VX Total Stations, Leica P50 LiDAR Scanner, Office Database, Printer

-**Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
-However, I can describe the work I did and the process I followed.

 In the Survey department, we collected data points for a variety of projects, from infrastructure development to monitoring CCTVs in sewers and pipelines, and even in forest areas.
 My role involved both fieldwork and office coordination.